 The stock market, particularly in recent years, has experienced significant volatility, particularly with respect to pharmaceutical, biotechnology and other life sciences company stocks, which often does not relate to the operating performance of the companies represented by the stock.
-Factors that could cause volatility in the market price of our common stock include, but are not limited to:
+For example, in 2023, the closing price of our common stock on the Nasdaq Global Select Market ranged from \$25.98 to \$87.58.
+Factors that have caused and could cause in the future volatility in the market price of our common stock include, but are not limited to:

-- announcements concerning any of the clinical trials for our drug candidates (including, but not limited to, the timing of initiation or completion of such trials and the results of such trials, and delays or discontinuations of such trials, including delays resulting from slower than expected or suspended patient enrollment or discontinuations resulting from a failure to meet pre-defined clinical end points); - announcements concerning our strategic alliances; - failure or delays in entering additional drug candidates into clinical trials; - failure or discontinuation of any of our research programs; - issuance of new or changed securities analysts' reports or recommendations; - failure or delay in establishing new strategic alliances, or the terms of those alliances; - market conditions in the pharmaceutical, biotechnology and other healthcare-related sectors; - actual or anticipated fluctuations in our quarterly financial and operating results; - developments or disputes concerning our intellectual property or other proprietary rights; - introduction of technological innovations or new products by us or our competitors; - issues in manufacturing, packaging, labeling and distribution of our drug candidates or drugs; - market acceptance of our drugs; - third-party healthcare coverage and reimbursement policies; - FDA or other U.S. or foreign regulatory actions affecting us or our industry; - litigation or public concern about the safety of our drug candidates or drugs; - · additions or departures of key personnel; - substantial sales of our common stock by our existing stockholders, whether or not related to our performance; - automated trading activity by algorithmic and high-frequency trading programs; - volatility in the stock prices of other companies in our industry or in the stock market generally; and - other factors described in this "Risk Factors" section.
+- announcements concerning any of the clinical trials for our drug candidates (including, but not limited to, the timing of initiation or completion of such trials and the results of such trials, and delays or discontinuations of such trials, including delays resulting from slower than expected or suspended patient enrollment or discontinuations resulting from a failure to meet pre-defined clinical end points); - announcements concerning our strategic alliances; - failure or delays in entering additional drug candidates into clinical trials;

+- failure or discontinuation of any of our research programs; - issuance of new or changed securities analysts' reports or recommendations; - failure or delay in establishing new strategic alliances, or the terms of those alliances; - market conditions in the pharmaceutical, biotechnology and other healthcare-related sectors; - actual or anticipated fluctuations in our quarterly financial and operating results; - developments or disputes concerning our intellectual property or other proprietary rights; - introduction of technological innovations or new products by us or our competitors; - issues in manufacturing, packaging, labeling and distribution of our drug candidates or drugs; - · market acceptance of our drugs; - third-party healthcare coverage and reimbursement policies; - FDA or other U.S. or foreign regulatory actions affecting us or our industry; - litigation or public concern about the safety of our drug candidates or drugs; - · additions or departures of key personnel; - substantial sales of our common stock by our existing stockholders, whether or not related to our performance; - automated trading activity by algorithmic and high-frequency trading programs; - volatility in the stock prices of other companies in our industry or in the stock market generally; and - other factors described in this "Risk Factors" section.

-These and other external factors may cause the market price and demand for our common stock to fluctuate substantially, which may limit or prevent investors from readily selling their shares of common stock and may otherwise negatively affect the liquidity of our common stock.
+These and other external factors have caused and may cause the market price and demand for our common stock to fluctuate substantially, which may limit or prevent investors from readily selling their shares of common stock and may otherwise negatively affect the liquidity of our common stock.
 In addition, when the market price of a stock has been volatile, holders of that stock have instituted securities class action litigation against the company that issued the stock.
 If any of our stockholders brought a lawsuit against us, we could incur substantial costs defending the lawsuit.
 Such a lawsuit could also divert our management's time and attention.